Farmer interest in state hemp program remains steady

 “(Hemp) not being on the black market anymore is great news for a producer, but they are now subject to economic headwinds,” she said.
 “You want to make money like a black market drug dealer but not be in the black market?
 Well, that’s not how life works.”

+Nichols said last year’s “gold rush” saturated the market and tanked prices, leading to a “cooling of interest in the hemp sector” nationally this year in terms of licenses and acreage.

-While that hasn’t been reflected in preliminary data DATCP has for this growing season, the makeup of hemp growers has shifted dramatically in the crop’s third legal season.
+While that hasn’t been reflected in preliminary data DATCP has for this growing season, the makeup of hemp growers has shifted dramatically in the crop’s third legal season in the state.

 The more than sixfold expansion in the number of grower applications between the crop’s first pilot year in 2018 and last year was largely fueled by 1,320 new applicants while 171 farmers reapplied for the program.
 This year the split is 745 new applicants and 732 returning growers.